DagmawiSolomon/spellchecker/README.md

 # Spellchecker

-A python implementation of a spell checker using different edit distance algorithms.
+A python implementation of a spell checker using different BK-Trees and Levenshtein's algorithm

 #### Todo